ggouzi/redmine_csv_file_importer/README.md

 ## Credits

 This plugin was created by merging two plugins :
 * Redmine Issue Importer plugin (https://github.com/yoshidayo/redmine_importer) which allows you to import issues from csv files.
 Compatible with Rails 4.x.
 It is an improvment of the plugin Redmine Issue Importer plugin (https://github.com/leovitch/redmine_importer)
-* Redmine Csv File Importer plugin (https://github.com/danypoup/redmine_csv_file_importer) with which you can import issues and time entries from csv files.
-It is a mix between the Redmine Issue Importer plugin (https://github.com/leovitch/redmine_importer) and the Bulk Time Entry Plugin (https://github.com/edavis10/redmine-bulk_time_entry_plugin), plus some minor improvements.
+* Redmine Csv File Importer plugin (https://github.com/danypoup/redmine_csv_file_importer) with which you can import issues and time entries from csv files for Rails 2.x It is a mix between the Redmine Issue Importer plugin (https://github.com/leovitch/redmine_importer) and the Bulk Time Entry Plugin (https://github.com/edavis10/redmine-bulk_time_entry_plugin), plus some minor improvements.

 Thanks to their creator : Yoshidayo, Dany Poupard, Leo Hourtvitz and Eric Davis.